gicking/LIN_master_Arduino/README.md

 LIN Master Node Emulation
 =========================

+## This library is no longer actively maintained.
+It is replaced by [LIN_master_portable_Arduino]( https://github.com/gicking/LIN_master_portable_Arduino), which adds more boards and support for [SoftwareSerial](https://docs.arduino.cc/learn/built-in-libraries/software-serial/).

 This library implements a Local Interconnect Master node emulation.
 For an explanation of the LIN bus and protocol e.g. see https://en.wikipedia.org/wiki/Local_Interconnect_Network.

 Supported functionality: